Azure/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/Set-AzureRmDiagnosticSetting.md

 PS C:\>Get-AzureRmDiagnosticSetting -ResourceId "Resource01" | Set-AzureRmDiagnosticSetting
 ```

-This command uses the PowerShell pipeline to set (not change made) a diagnostic setting.
+This command uses the PowerShell pipeline to set (no change made) a diagnostic setting.

 ## PARAMETERS